 Unlimited use of your wristband throughout the 10 days.

-Come along between 10-4 and join Perth Creative Exchange for their Spring Market & Open Studios event to see a fantastic diversity of creative talent all under one roof.
+Come along between 10am and 4pm and join Perth Creative Exchange for their Spring Market & Open Studios event, you will get to enjoy a fantastic diversity of creative talent all under the one roof.

 You'll find paintings, ceramics, jewellery, printmaking, woodcraft, illustration, feltwork, textiles, glassware and more!

-Shop with your local professional creatives for all your Spring gift needs – it’s a great opportunity to meet and buy directly from the makers at the market, visit working studios with demos, and see the tenants' exhibition.
+So get shoping with your local professional creatives for all your Spring gift needs – it’s a great opportunity to meet and buy directly from the makers at the market, visit working studios with demos, and see the tenants' exhibitions.

 Entry is free.

-Mark your calendars because the Scone Palace Garden Fair is back for its fourth year, and it’s set to be bigger and better than ever!
+Mark your calendars because the Scone Palace Garden Fair, proudly sponsored by Dobbies Garden Centres, is back for its fourth year, and it’s set to be bigger and better than ever!

 Join us on the stunning lawns of historic Scone Palace to celebrate the very best of Scottish gardening.